saucelabs/sauce-docs/docs/storage.md

 App Storage uses an XTM (Extended Team Management) sync feature which allows for user permissions schemes.
 In other words, a Sauce Labs admin (either an org admin or a team admin) can control access to individual application files or specific binary/script files.

-By default, all uploaded files are shared with the same team where the user participates currently.
-You, as a user, can only access files that are shared with the team where you contribute/participate unless your role is an organization admin in which case you have access to all files in your particular organization.
+Teams share all files uploaded by any user in the current organization by default.
+However, you can only access files shared with your team (i.e. the team where you contribute/participate).
+The one exception is if your role is an organization admin, in which case you have access to all files in your organization.

 To manage access to your organization go to Account > Team Management.